vedamy/Week_7_Assignment/README.md

 #### The difference between creating a join and a subquery

-In SQL, JOINS are used to combine one or more tables based on the match condition, and subquery is a query written inside another query that is we call it as nested query
+In SQL, JOINS are used to combine one or more tables based on the match condition, and subquery is a query written inside another query that is we call it as nested query Subqueries are used to return either a single value or a row set. whereas joins are used to return rows. subquery can fit in any part of your query, such as the SELECT, FROM, WHERE, or GROUP BY clause.

-The main difference between creating a join and a subquery:

-1. Subqueries are used to return either a single (scalar) value or a row set. whereas joins are used to return rows.

-2. A subquery can fit in any part of your query, such as the SELECT, FROM, WHERE, or GROUP BY clause.
 Whereas JOINS are used with FROM clause of the WHERE statement.

-3. The main purpose of the JOIN is to combine rows from one or more tables based on a match condition.
-The combined row set is then available by the SELECT statement for use to   display, filter, or group by the columns.
-Whereas the subquery is returning a single value which is then used to filter out products.

 ### SQL in DataCamp